OctopusDeployLabs/SpaceCloner/docs/CloneSpaceParameterReference.md

 - `CloneProjectDeploymentProcess`: Indicates if the project deployment process should be cloned.
 Set this to `false` to only clone project runbooks.
 The default is `true`.
 - `CloneProjectRunbooks`: Indicates if project runbooks should be cloned.
 Set this to `false` to only clone the project deployment process.
 The default is `true`.
 - `CloneProjectVersioningReleaseCreationSettings`: Indicates if the release versioning strategy and release creation strategy should be cloned.
 The default is `false`.
+- `CloneProjectLogos`: Indicates if the project logo should be cloned.
+The default is `true`.
+Recommended setting to `true` on the initial clone, `false` on subsequent clones to keep the cloning fast.
+- `CloneTenantLogos`: Indicates if the tenant logo should be cloned.
+The default is `true`.
+Recommended setting to `true` on the initial clone, `false` on subsequent clones to keep the cloning fast.
 - `CloneTeamUserRoleScoping`: Indicates if the space teams should have their scoping cloned.
 Will use the same teams based on parameter `SpaceTeamsToClone`.
 The default is`false`.
 - `CloneTenantVariables`: Indicates if tenant variables should be cloned.
 The default is`false`.
 - `IgnoreVersionCheckResult`: Indicates if the script should ignore version checks rules and proceed with the clone.
 This should only be used for cloning to test instances of Octopus Deploy.
 The default is `false`.